Prevent Developer Burnout: How-to Guide on Best Practices & Tools

 There are many ways to create a growth plan manually.
 Here are major steps to start:

-Hold a meeting with developers on their goals and expectations regarding their plans in the company.
+Consider the goals of the company and find out employees' expectations regarding their plans in the company.

 There’s also an easier way.
-Check ready-to-use growth plan by Vectorly to empower your engineers to develop their skills.
+Check ready-to-use Growth Plans by Vectorly to empower your engineers to develop their skills.

 A career path is a series of benchmarks that map an employee's route from a lower-level position through successive occupations to arrive at their ultimate goal.